 Dr. Marya Lieberman, an analytical chemist at University of Notre Dame, was driving to work early in 2017 when she heard a story that changed the course of her work.
-NPR shared a Reuters investigative story revealing that thousands of areas in the U.S. had worse lead poisoning than Flint, Michigan.
+NPR aired a Reuters investigative story revealing that thousands of areas in the U.S. had worse lead poisoning than Flint, Michigan.
+Including nearby in South Bend.

 Lieberman recalls the details: “They found publicly accessible data about lead levels in the blood of children in counties all over the country.
 The article had links and maps to see how each county ranked, but I didn’t have to go to the link because South Bend was called out as one of the cities with high rates of children who have elevated blood-lead levels.”